Al-Halimi: Death

 He died in the year of 403 (1012 CE).

 Influence

 Many scholars who came after him would often quote him pertaining matters on creed and Usul al-dín (principles of the faith).
 Al-Bayhaqi frequently transmitted his scholarship in his Shu'ab al-Iman and Al-Asma' wa al-Sifat.

+Reception

+The Shafi'i historian, Al-Dhahabi refers to Imam al-Halimi as the "Head of the Mutakallimīn and Muḥaddithīn" indicating his leadership among the practitioners of Kalam and scholars of Hadith.
+Al-Dhahabi also calls him "Shaykh al-Shāfiʿiyyah" indicating his leadership among the jurists in the Shafi'i school.